 - Protect and increase funding for tobacco prevention and cessation programs.

-In 2018, the American Lung Association in Colorado will continue its work with partners to promote increasing the price of tobacco products, support state and local strengthening of smokefree laws, reduce tobacco use through strategies like raising the sales age for tobacco to 21, and call on the legislature to remove the cigarette protection from state law.
+In 2019, the American Lung Association in Colorado will continue its work with partners to support state and local strengthening of smokefree laws, and reduce tobacco use through strategies like raising the sales age for tobacco to 21